koraykarakus/steemnova-1.8-x/README.md

 * StatBanner problems solved

 * A limit is set for number of notes of a user, this limit can be changed from admin panel

+* Fixed a bug which prevents displaying alliance applications

+* active color for current page on menu, GOW theme